kvn-31/twn_java-maven-app/README.md

 In this project the App version is incremented automatically by the Jenkins pipeline.

-A small part of the Jenkins output:
+A small part of the Jenkins output showing the commit of the incremented app version:
 ```bash
 [Pipeline] sh
 + git add pom.xml